-As an active philanthropist, Alastair has supported many local charities, heritage projects and social causes.
-He also helped spearhead a new era of big events in his home town of Bexhill, funding their development into some of the biggest events in the county.
+As an active philanthropist, Alastair has supported many local charities, heritage projects and social causes in Bexhill and the surrounding area.

 Tree of Hope children’s charity

 Alastair’s passion for local causes and helping those in need led him to become a Trustee of The Tree of Hope in 2008 and subsequently Chairman for 2 years from August 2012.
 In these roles he brought his experience of management and leadership to help the charity make key decisions with its growth into a national charity.